 Description: WWC identifies 6 dropout prevention strategies for which empirical evidence exists that indicates the strategies reduce dropout rates.
-(Source: http://ies.ed.gov/ncee/wwc/pdf/practice_guides/dp_pg_090308.pdf) The National Dropout Prevention Center/Network provides a list with resources for 15 strategies the organization claims to be "effective" and "have the most positive impact on the dropout rate.;" the Mid-Atlantic REL provides additional support for Dropout Prevention.
-(Sources: http://www.dropoutprevention.org/effective-strategies and http://ies.ed.gov/ncee/edlabs/regions/midatlantic/pdf/REL_2011103.pdf)
+The National Dropout Prevention Center/Network provides a list with resources for 15 strategies the organization claims to be "effective" and "have the most positive impact on the dropout rate".
+(Sources: Effective Strategies, 15 Effective Strategies for Dropout Prevention, Dropout prevention programs in nine Mid-Atlantic Region school districts: additions to a dropout prevention database, Dropout Prevention, Career Academies)